mariustk/WeatherForecast/README.md

 ## Testing
-The docker containers can be launched with GitHub actions to perform tests in the api calls.
+The docker containers can be launched with GitHub actions to perform tests with the api calls.